kinghos/UniNotes/Part IA/Digital Electronics/Lecture 11.md

 ##### n-Channel MOSFET
 Current flow from D to S ($I_{DS}$) is controlled by the voltage applied between G and S ($V_{GS}$) i.e. G has to be +ve wrt S for current $I_{DS}$ to flow.
 ![[MOSFET.png]]
+When there is a gate voltage applied, electrons are attracted to the underside of the gate, so this region is "inverted" and becomes n-type.
+This region is known as the channel.
+There is now a continuous path from S to D, so the transistor is on.

+##### p-Channel MOSFET
+These are the opposite, where the charge carriers are holes.
+G has to be negative for the transistor to turn on.